 How to Store Keto Bagels?

-It’s best to store these keto bagels in an airtight container for up to one week.
+It’s best to store the leftover keto fathead bagels in an airtight container for up to one week.

 These are freezer-friendly keto bagels and can be stored in the freezer for up to 3 months.